pivotal/blog/content/post/tdd-js-native-promises.md

 	describe('on successful fetch', function() {
 		beforeEach(function() {
-			// We need to simulate a succesful network response });
+			// We need to simulate a successful network response });

 		it('resolves its promise with the current temperature', function() {